Risk vs Fun

 If you feel cold, get out of the water and warm up.

-This is simply assisted free diving, so you will finish the dive with the same amount of air you started with.
+This product is intended for assisted free diving, meaning you will hold your breath throughout the dive and resurface with only the air you started with.

 Equalise!
 What about ears?